Norwich Drone Videographer

-Cinematic & FPV Drone Videographer with Operational Authorisation in the Specific Category from CAA
+Licensed for commercial use via my Operational Authorisation in the Specific Category from CAA.

 I’m based in Norwich, Norfolk offering my drone Cinematic & FPV service to the whole of East Anglia: Norfolk.
 Suffolk, Essex and Cambridgeshire.
 I have filmed 1000s flights.